Relationship intelligence in B2B outreach

 • Create a relational map of prospects in an organization

-This helps sales reps find the warmest path to a target account and allows them to work out a personalized strategy to engage with the lead and convert them into a customer — all without spending hours on manual data entry.
+This helps sales reps find the warmest path to a target account and allows them to work out a personalized strategy to engage with the lead and convert them into a customer — all while saving hours on manual data entry.

 For instance, if you want to know the best path to take to reach a potential customer, you can leverage relationship intelligence technology to determine if someone from your organization is already connected with them or if they know someone who works at the same company.